 “We have no time to lose because today is shaping tomorrow and our most precious heritage is our youth.”– Mother Marie Alma, Foundress, Sisters of Charity

 Our original 1888 building at 234 East 22nd Street was completely remodeled in 1947 to meet the demands of a growing population.
 In September of 1991 the school expanded into a second building at 141 East 28th Street, the school building from St. Stephen Parish.
 Our third location, The Epiphany Early Childhood Center located at 152 East 29th Street, was opened in 2009 and brought together the Nursery and Pre-Kindergarten programs.
-Beginning in the Fall of 2016 the Toddler Twos Program will be a part of the Early Childhood Center.
+The Toddler Twos Program, started in the fall of 2016, is now the entry level for the Early Childhood Center.

 The Blue Jay, a symbol of resourcefulness, faithfulness, and determination, owes its role as The Epiphany School mascot to Ms Leslie Jay, a beloved Kindergarten teacher at The Epiphany School from 1975-1997.